Language selection

 Process for application sent by mail:

 The applicant is encouraged to submit their application electronically following the instructions provided in Section 4.1 of the AO.
-However, if the applicant is unable to submit their application electronically, please communicate with santespatiale-spacehealth@asc-csa.gc.ca no later than at 2:00 PM (EDT), to obtain instructions on how to submit a paper application by mail.
+However, if the applicant is unable to submit their application electronically, please communicate with santespatiale-spacehealth@asc-csa.gc.ca no later than at 2:00 PM (ET), to obtain instructions on how to submit a paper application by mail.

 • For application sent by mail, one original paper copy of the full proposal, with a completed original application form signed by the duly authorized representative is required.
 In addition, a copy of the application (identical to the signed paper copy) in a PDF file (on a USB flash drive) is required.
 If there is any discrepancy between the hard and the soft version, the hard copy takes precedence;

-Applications by mail must be received at the CSA no later than at 2:00 PM (EDT).
+Applications by mail must be received at the CSA no later than at 2:00 PM (ET).
 Applications sent by email will not be accepted.
 Incomplete applications may not be considered.
 The CSA is not responsible for any delays under any circumstances, and will refuse applications that are received after the stipulated deadline.

 Questions and answers related to this AO will be posted on the CSA website in the Frequently Asked Questions (Section 9).